 In the Arts our goal is to look at each student’s individual needs and tailor our programs to suit them.

-Drama forms and styles for Year 7: restoration comedy, circus, Kathakali, medieval theatre, or ritual theatre.
+Drama forms and styles for Year 7: Cirque and circus, medieval theatre, physical theatre, aboriginal theatre, clown makeup and costume design, busking performance

-Drama forms and styles for Year 8: readers’ theatre, children's theatre, naturalism, or realism.
+Drama forms and styles for Year 8: readers’ theatre, Greek theatre and mask work, realism or aboriginal theatre, special effect makeup

-Drama forms and styles for Year 9: melodrama, neoclassical drama, multi-formed devised drama, commedia dell'arte, or Kabuki theatre.
+Drama forms and styles for Year 9: multi-formed devised drama, physical theatre, commedia dell’arte, or Epic or Kabuki theatre, Gothic Horror, set and costume design, special effect makeup

-Drama forms and styles for Year 10: Grotowski's Poor Theatre, Youth Theatre, Contemporary Aboriginal Theatre, Theatre of the Absurd, or Butoh.
+Drama forms and styles for Year 10: Grotowski’s Poor Theatre, Youth Theatre, Contemporary Aboriginal Theatre, Theatre of the Oppressed, Theatre of the Absurd, or Butoh.

 The syllabus is based on the requirement that all students will study at least two of the five Arts subjects from Pre-primary to Year 8.
 It is a requirement that students study a performance subject and a visual subject.